mikegleen/modes/doc/source/index.rst

 The configuration consists of a YAML file broken into multiple documents, separated by lines containing ``---`` in the left three columns.
 Each document roughly corresponds to a column in the associated CSV file.
 Each document contains some of the following statements.
-Statements are case sensitive; all must be lower case.
+Statement names are case sensitive; all must be lower case.
 The lead statement in a document is the **cmd** statement, which controls the function of the document.
-Commands can be column-generating or control statements.
+Commands can be column-related or control statements.

 By default, the first column in the CSV file is the serial number (accession number) of the object affected.
 On output, this can be suppressed using the